T-shirt dress in contrasting colours variations

 - Seam line should be almost as stretchy as the garment itself.
 Overlock is the best option;

 - To avoid tiny holes and runs use ball-point needles

 Step-by-step sewing instructions

-Dress with a frilly top is not very complicated to make.
+Dress with a frilly top is not very complicated to make, you just need to know a few basic techniques.
 Read instructions fully before you begin.

-Laying out the pattern will depend on the width of your fabric.
-Here is one suggestion: Continue reading Dress with a frilly top detailed sewing instructions.
+Laying out the pattern will depend on the width of your fabric and the dress size.
+Here is one option, I’m sure that you can find a better one.
+Continue reading Dress with a frilly top detailed sewing instructions.

 T-Shirt dress is very easy to make and comfortable to wear.
 There are just a few points you need to remember to make a professional looking garment.
 Before laying your pattern out you should determine if the fabric is one way (direction which the print/pattern/sheen/texture runs) or two ways.
 If the fabric looks or feels differently in both directions your main pattern pieces will all have to face the same way.
 Don’t forget to match the stripes, if your fabric has them.